-I am a DPhil student in Biophysics based in both the labs of Professor Achilles Kapanidis (group's website) in the Physics department of the University of Oxford and Dr Luke Clifton (website) at ISIS Neutron and Muon Source at the Rutherford Appleton Laboratory.
+I am pursuing a DPhil in Biophysics based in both the labs of Professor Achilles Kapanidis (group's website) in the Physics department of the University of Oxford and Dr Luke Clifton (website) at ISIS Neutron and Muon Source at the Rutherford Appleton Laboratory.
 My research focuses on the development of novel, detection methods for pathogens such as viruses and bacteria and understanding their surface membrane and proteins and their importance to infection using single particle microscopy techniques and neutron reflectometry.

 I was born and raised in Cyprus in a small village, called Lemba, just outside Pafos.
 I completed my high school education at the Lyceum of Emba, accompanied with afternoon lessons to complete my A-level studies.
 In 2012 aften graduating school I joined the National Guard of Cyprus to complete my mandatory military service.
 Having been selected to become an officer I attended the Military Enginnering School of Loutrakion.
 On completion of my officer training I became a platoon leader and by the end of the second year of my service I was promoted to second-lieutenant in the reserves.
 I studied Physics at the University of Oxford at St Hugh's College and I am now pursuing a DPhil in Biophsyics at the same university and I am now a member of St Anne's College.
 In my free time I enjoy exercising, watching anime series and this year I am attempting to learn Japanese.